tramitit/guides/en/austria/replacement_drivers_license_application.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to replace your Austrian driver's license due to loss, damage, or updates.
-Includes procedure, required documents, and regional variations.
+description: Learn how to replace a lost or damaged driver's license in Austria.
+Follow our detailed steps and ensure you have all required documents for a smooth process.
 draft: false
-meta_title: 'Replacing Your Driver''s License in Austria: Guide & Procedure'
+meta_title: 'Guide to Replacing a Driver''s License in Austria: Step-by-Step'
-title: 'Replacing Your Driver''s License in Austria: Guide & Procedure'
+title: 'Guide to Replacing a Driver''s License in Austria: Step-by-Step'
 translationKey: austria-replacement_drivers_license_application
 ---

 ## Description
 ### What is it?